jimhigson/oboe.js/writing/main/3_Background.md

 Linq.
 (CITEME)

-Parsing: SAX and Dom
+State of parsing: SAX and Dom
 --------------------

-Why sax is difficult
+Why sax is difficult and nobody uses it

 DOM parser can be built on a SAX parser.
 Often are.
 CITE: Java and XML book.

+The failure of sax: requires programmer to do a lot of work to identify interesting things.
+Eg, to find tag address inside tag person with a given name, have to recognise three things while reieving a callback for every single element and attribute in the document.
+As a principle, the programmer should only have to handle the cases which are interesting to them, not wade manually through a haystack in search of a needle, which means the library should provide an expressive way of associating the nodes of interest with their targetted callbacks.

+Programmer has to track the descent down to an interesting node in some kind of list themselves.

 State of http as a streaming technology
 ---------------------------------------